amir-rahim/amir-rahim/README.md

 - 👋 Hi, I’m @amir-rahim

 - 👀 I’m interested in ...

+Programming in Java/Python, Data Science, Data Optimization, and AI/Machine Learning.

 - 🌱 I’m currently learning ...

+C++, C, Internet Systems, Software Engineering, and Foundations of Computing.

 - 💞️ I’m looking to collaborate on ...

+Programming Projects and Code Reviews for any kind of project, willing to adapt and learn!

 - 📫 How to reach me ...

+Through my LinkedIn at https://www.linkedin.com/in/amir-rahim/ my contact details are there and you can directly message me on there!

 <!---
 amir-rahim/amir-rahim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.